 The latest results in Egyptology

 Not received your copy yet?
-Don’t worry, these should be with you shortly but don’t forget that if you have subscribed for the JEA-combo then you can also access the full volume on the SAGE portal too: https://journals.sagepub.com/home/ega.
+Don’t worry, these should be with you shortly but don’t forget that if you have subscribed to the JEA with your EES membership, then you will have access to the full volume (as well as any back issues) online too: https://journals.sagepub.com/home/ega.

 Not yet a member?
 Join the EES here and make sure to select the JEA add-on at checkout to read this latest research in Egyptology.